Chocolate Mascarpone Cheesecake

 I was a little concerned about a possible disastrous outcome from flipping this chocolate-mascarpone cheesecake upside down to pat on a half cup of chocolate wafer crumbs onto the bottom.
 It worked quite well with just a few minute scars from the procedure which were easily camouflaged with berries.

-We delivered this dessert to the hospital where Bill works, and received positive feedback from the cath lab staff was as I expected, especially since it was a less than perfect blogger “sample” dessert which had a slice removed for a photo, then reinserted before delivery.
+We delivered this dessert to the hospital where Bill works, and received positive feedback from the cath lab staff.
+Even though it was a less than perfect blogger “sample” dessert that had a slice removed for a photo, then reinserted before delivery, they were fans.
 They’re good people and loved this homemade dessert.